Gabaldonlab/Q-PHAST/wiki/installation.md

 ## Linux installation

-- Get the main wrapper script from [here](https://github.com/Gabaldonlab/qCAST/blob/main/main.py).
-To download it click on 'Raw', then right click on 'Save as...' and save as `main.py`.
+- Download the content of this repository [here](https://github.com/Gabaldonlab/qCAST/archive/refs/heads/main.zip).
+This contains the `main.py` wrapper script and its dependencies (in the `scripts` folder).

 - Install docker, which is necessary to run the docker image.
 You can [find here](https://docs.docker.com/engine/install/) the installation information.
 Note that to run docker you need to have root permissions.